NCEAS/metadig-engine/docs/operations-manual.md

 $ kubectl create -f ./k8s/cephfs-metadig-pv.yaml
 ```

 These commands only need to be entered once, and as they have been run for the current DataONE production and development k8s clusters, do not need to be run again.
-These PV and PVC defintions can be added to the Helm chart in the future for completeness.
+The PV that metadig-engine services uses is manually created.
+See a description of CephFS subvolumes used with k8s services described [here](https://github.com/DataONEorg/k8s-cluster/blob/main/storage/Ceph/Ceph-CSI-CephFS.md).

 ### PostgreSQL

-The MetaDIG PostgreSQL stores assessment reports, PID information, and information about the DataONE Member Nodes and Coordinating Node from which metadata is harvested.
+The MetaDIG PostgreSQL stores assessment reports, DataONE persistent Identifier (pid) information, and information about the DataONE Member Nodes and Coordinating Node from which metadata is harvested.

 PostgreSQL must be started before any MetaDIG service is started.
-The PostgreSQL server can be started from a local copy of the metadig-engine github repository, for example:
+The PostgreSQL server can be started from a local copy of the metadig-engine github repository using the [Helm package manager](https://helm.sh).
+For example:

 ```
 cd git/NCEAS/metadig-engine/helm
 kubectl config use-context prod-metadig helm install postgres ./metadig-postgres --namespace metadig --version=1.0.0
 ```

 The metadig-postgres service uses the CephFS Persistent Volume 'cephfs-metadig-pv'.
-Communication between the metadig-postgres pod and the PV is provided by ceph-csi.
+Communication between the metadig-postgres pod and the PV is provided by [ceph-csi](https://github.com/DataONEorg/k8s-cluster/blob/main/storage/Ceph/Ceph-CSI.md).

 In addition, the PV has been made available to the Linux command line on the production control node `k8s-ctrl-1.dataone.org` via a volume mount.
 This volume mount
 was manually created and is available at `/mnt/k8ssubvol`.
 The subdirectory `postgresql` contains the metadig-postgres database files.